02 October 12

 Scott Frank discussed his career and gave valuable insights into surviving as a screenwriter inside the Hollywood machine during his BAFTA Screenwriters’ Lecture.

-On Monday 1 October, Scott Frank delivered the second in a series of BAFTA Screenwriters' Lectures presented annually in partnership with BFI, now in its third year.
+On Monday 1 October, Scott Frank delivered the second in a series of BAFTA Screenwriters' Lectures in association with JJ Charitable Trust presented annually in partnership with BFI, now in its third year.

 BAFTA/ Steve ButlerScott Frank’s first solo screenwriting credit was the 1988 comedy Plain Clothes (a film Frank himself confesses “isn’t very good”) but it was during writing the screenplay for Kenneth Branagh’s 1991 thriller Dead Again that he says he really learned his craft.
 Frank cemented his growing reputation with a brace of Elmore Leonard adaptations – Get Shorty and Out of Sight – and has since gone on to pen films as diverse as Minority Report, The Lookout (which Frank also directed) and Marley & Me.

 Frank began his candid, funny and informative lecture by explaining that when writing he finds it useful to follow a set of rules that he has laid out for himself.
 He confessed that they are a set of rules that may only work for him, whilst also noting that “rules are something to cling to when ideas fail.”
 His first and possibly most important rule was “why you decide to write something doesn’t matter, but how you do it is important.”

 Frank revealed that he was initially motivated to write Out of Sight because he wanted a bigger house but that it ultimately turned out to be “the single most enjoyable job of my career, and is perhaps the work that I’m the most proud of."
 He explained, "It’s okay to write something just for the money, and it’s also okay to write something just because you want to.”

 Why you decide to write something doesn’t matter, but how you do it is important.